joeshirey/JSRepoAnalysis/docs/PRODUCT_REQUIREMENTS.md

 *   **Objective 4:** To use Firestore as a persistent, queryable database for storing the analysis results.
 *   **Objective 5:** To provide an efficiency mechanism that avoids re-analyzing files that have not changed since their last analysis.
 *   **Objective 6:** To provide a robust mechanism for reprocessing files that failed during a previous run.
+*   **Objective 7:** To provide a way to process a list of files from a CSV of GitHub links.
+*   **Objective 8:** To expand the test data to include a variety of scenarios.

 ## 4. Functional Requirements